Amarinder1/Project2-Amazon/README.md

 ## features

-people who aren't signed up can't view their cart
+people who aren't signed up can't view their cart and can't add items to the cart

 users can sign up as a customer.